Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 #### Returns

-true if the current Type is in the inheritance hierarchy of the object represented by o , or if the current Type is an interface that o supports. false if neither of these conditions is the case, or if o is null, or if the current Type is an open generic type (that is, ContainsGenericParameters returns true).
+true if the current Type is in the inheritance hierarchy of the object represented by o, or if the current Type is an interface that o supports. false if neither of these conditions is the case, or if o is null, or if the current Type is an open generic type (that is, ContainsGenericParameters returns true).